Rajpatel7878/Python-Journey/README.md

 Welcome to my Python learning journey!

-This repository documents my progress while following the **30 Days of Python** roadmap by Asabeneh Yetayeh.
+This repository documents my progress while following the **30 Days of Python** roadmap.

 ## 📚 Topics Covered
 - Variables and Data Types